aspose-slides/Aspose.Slides-Products/slides/net/search/odp/_index.md

 <!-- aboutfile Starts -->

-    {{% blocks/products/pf/agp/content h2="About Aspose.Slides for .NET API" %}}
+    {{% blocks/products/pf/agp/content h2="" %}}

- Aspose.Slides API can be used to read, write, manipulate and convert Microsoft PowerPoint documents to PDF, XPS, HTML, TIFF, ODP and various other formats.
+ Slides API can be used to read, write, manipulate and convert Microsoft PowerPoint documents to PDF, XPS, HTML, TIFF, ODP and various other formats.
 One can create new files from scratch and save those in the relevant supported formats.
 Aspose.Slides is a standalone API for creating, parsing or manipulating presentations, slides and elements and it does not depend on any software like Microsoft or OpenOffice. ‎